Who Owns IP (Intellectual Property) When Outsourcing Software Development?

 When you outsource software development, who owns the intellectual property (IP) of the resulting code?
 This is a question that often comes up during contract negotiations, and it’s not always an easy one to answer.

-Outsourcing can be a great way to get your project done quickly and cheaply, but it’s important to make sure that you’re protecting your IP in case there are any disputes down the road.
+Partnering with a software development outsourcing company can be a great way to get your project done quickly and cheaply, but it’s important to make sure that you’re protecting your IP in case there are any disputes down the road.
 In this article, we’ll take a closer look at who owns IP when outsourcing software development and how you can protect yourself from potential problems.

 What is IP (Intellectual Property)?